cilium/cilium/Documentation/contributing.rst

 has been chosen as this testing framework
 The tests in the ``test`` directory are built on top of Ginkgo.
 Ginkgo provides a rich framework for developing tests alongside the benefits of Golang (compilation-time checks, types, etc.).
-To get accustomsed to the basics of Ginkgo, we recommend reading the
+To get accustomed to the basics of Ginkgo, we recommend reading the
 `Ginkgo Getting-Started Guide <https://onsi.github.io/ginkgo/#getting-started-writing-your-first-test>`_ ,
 as well as running `example tests <https://github.com/onsi/composition-ginkgo-example>`_